Henar Álvarez: Trajectory

 She has been a contributor to the Cadena SER radio program Buenismo Bien, hosted by actor Manuel Burque and journalist Quique Peinado, since June 2018, and was a scriptwriter for Las que faltaban, which aired on Movistar+'s #0 until December 2019.
 She was also a scriptwriter for Hoy por hoy until March 2019 and Likes, where she conducted the section FeminaCine, where she analyzed the stereotypes of women in the history of cinema.
 She also collaborated until March 2019 as a columnist for the newspaper El Confidencial, where she also had the feminist blog Con dos ovarios for her style section, Vanitatis.

 In March 2019, she debuted as a monologuist in the program Late motiv, hosted by Andreu Buenafuente, for which she received much praise from people like Bob Pop, Quique Peinado, or Leticia Dolera, and whose video went viral, making Álvarez one of the most visible voices of female humor in Spain.
 In August of that same year, she starred in a spot for the Swedish furniture company IKEA together with Óscar Broc, also a Twitter user, in which they both made spoilers for some of the most striking pages of the catalog that had just been launched.

-In 2020, Álvarez publicó published, together with illustrator Ana Müshell, a graphic novel titled La mala leche, which addresses motherhood and sexuality from a feminist perspective.
+In 2020, Álvarez published, together with illustrator Ana Müshell, a graphic novel titled La mala leche, which addresses motherhood and sexuality from a feminist perspective.
 On November 17, the same day the book went on sale, Secuoya Studios announced that it had acquired the rights to the comic to make it into a series of half-hour episodes.